EMIRA LAUNCHES USA REAL ESTATE INVESTMENT STRATEGY

-Geoff Jennett, CEO of Emira Property Fund, comments: “GOZ has been a phenomenal investment for Emira for many reasons and, building on this, we have targeted further international diversification in developed markets.
-Having considered several investment destinations, we identified the USA as being the best fit for us.
-It is the primary first-world market and the USD is the world’s benchmark currency.
-As the biggest market in the Western world, it is extremely solid and well diversified, plus we see attractive value in our chosen segment.”
+Geoff Jennet, CEO of Emira Property Fund, comments: “We have targeted further international diversification in developed markets and identified the USA as being the best fit for us.
+It is the primary first world market and the US dollar is the world’s benchmark Currency.
+As the biggest market in the Western world, if is extremely solid and well diversified, plus we see attractive value in our chosen segment.”

 He adds: “We like what we see in this market and believe our USA investment strategy is prudent, risk mitigated, recession resistant and will offer good returns.
-We have committed ZAR290 million to our initial investment in the USA, which is only about 2% of our total assets.
-We can comfortably fund this from our own balance sheet and furthermore we can take advantage of access to relatively cheap, in-country, long-term debt finance.
-We believe this is an intelligent investment model.
-It will earn Emira’s stakeholders USD-denominated double-digit returns of around 10.5% per annum, compared with the single figure yields achievable in South Africa.
-This stands to be even higher in ZAR terms.”
+We have committed R290 million to our initial investment in the USA, which is only about 2% of our total assets.”